zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_11_3_0.png " ")

-3. Review the resources that will be created within the VCN: a SGW, route table with a route rule for service gateway and a network security group allowing all OCI services in the region.
-Click **Apply Configuration**, you get a confirmation that the changes have been applied, click **Close**
+3. Review the resources that will be created within the VCN: a SGW, a route table with a route rule for service gateway and a network security group that allows access to all OCI services in the region.
+Click on **Apply Configuration**.
+You will get a confirmation that the changes have been applied.
+Now, click on **Close**.

 ## STEP 4: Create a Public Subnet to host the Bastion server

 We will now create a public subnet in the same VCN, as the SDDC, to host a Bastion server.
-Once the SDDC is up and running, we will need this jump server to access the SDDC.
+We need this jump server to access the SDDC.

-1. From the **Resources** section on the left side of the page, get to VCN and subnets and click on **Create Subnet**.
+1. Open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.
+Go to **Networking** and select **Virtual Cloud Networks**.
+Make sure that you are in the correct compartment.
+If not then you can switch to the correct compartment from the drop down on the left side of the screen.

     ![](./images/100_11_3_01.png " ")

     ![](./images/100_11_3_02.png " ")

+2. Click on the VCN that hosts your SDDC.
+From the **Resources** panel on the left, choose subnets and then and click on **Create Subnet**.

     ![](./images/100_11_3_03.png " ")

     ![](./images/100_11_3_1.png " ")

-2. Give the name as <your-name>-public-subnet and provide a minimum of /30 available CIDR range.
+2. Give the subnet a name for e.g. \<your-name>-public-subnet, and provide a CIDR range with a minimum size of /30.
 Leave all other options as default.

     ![](./images/100_11_3_2.png " ")

 3. Click on the **Create Subnet** button.
-You should now see the public subnet created.
+You should now be able to see the created public subnet.

     ![](./images/100_11_3_3.png " ")

     ![](./images/100_11_3_4.png " ")

 We still have to update the route rules for this subnet, but we will do that while we wait for our Bastion host to come up.
-So, let us go and create the Bastion Host.
+So, let us go and create the bastion host.
 We will return to this public subnet, in a bit.

 ## STEP 5: Create a bastion host to access your SDDC

-1. Open the navigation menu by clicking on the hamburger menu icon on the top left of the screen.

-2. Under **Core Infrastructure**, click on **Compute** and then on **Instances**.
+1. Return to the navigation menu and under **Core Infrastructure**, click on **Compute** and then on **Instances**.

     ![](./images/100_12.png " ")

-3. On the instances page, click on the **Create Instance** button.
+2. On the instances page, click on the **Create Instance** button.

     ![](./images/100_13.png " ")

     ![](./images/100_14.png " ")

-4. On the Create Compute Instance page, provide the following values:-
+3. On the Create Compute Instance page, provide the following values:-
     1. **Name**: The name of the virtual machine.
     2. **Image**: The image/operating system to be used by the virtual machine.
 We want to use the Windows Server 2016 Standard Image for this machine.